You are three days or perhaps only three hours into your internship or brand new job when the dismaying thought hits your mind – What have I done?

 Even your boss might wish to have a face to face conversation after hearing about your resignation.

-The company has spent a lot of time and efforts in finding you and your instant disappearance will make them put same efforts again.
+The company has spent a lot of time and effort in finding you and your instant disappearance will make them put the same efforts again.

 It is, therefore, better to converse face to face with the boss for at least once.